KatieB5/shopping-cart-kata/README.md

 2. To add/remove a product, invoke the function in the products.js file e.g. `addProduct({E: 68})`, `removeProduct("F")` and run `node products.js` in your terminal
 3. To add/remove an offer, invoke the function in the offers.js file e.g. `addOffer({D: {prodQuantity: 4, offerPrice: 80,}})`, `removeOffer({A: {prodQuantity: 3, offerPrice: 140,}})` and run `node offers.js` in your terminal

 To view the output of the function in the terminal, you can use `console.log()` e.g., `console.log(addProduct({E: 68}))`

+## Run the tests
+1. To run all test files: From the shopping-cart-kata folder, run `npm t`
+2. To run an individual test file: `npm t __tests__/nameOfFileYouWantToTest.js`